UCLouvain-CBIO/ProtFinder/protfinder/README.md

 Training is done by calling `src/train.py` with the appropriate arguments.
 An example of the command can be found in `src/train.sh`.
 To train using the GraphSAGE model, one must run `src/graphsage_train.py` using a similar set of arguments.
 If `--save` flag is used the model will be saved in the `models` directory.

 ### Hyperparameter Optimization
-Hyperparameter optimization is done using (Facebook's Ax)[https://github.com/facebook/Ax].
+Hyperparameter optimization is done using [Facebook's Ax](https://github.com/facebook/Ax).
 This can be done by using similar arguments as training to `src/hyperparameter_opt.py`.

+### Visualization
+One can use `src/visualize.py` to obtain the different barplots shown in the manuscript.

 ### Inference
 To predict the location annotations for proteins that do not have confident annotations in the Human Protein Atlas, one can use `src/infer.py`.
 The arguments for the same can be found in `src/infer.sh`.
 If the `--save` option is used, the probabilities will be saved in the `results` directory.